General Service FAQs

 Will my transmitter work when I'm outside my home?

 INS does not perform any testing of the transmitter outside the home.
 As such, we cannot guarantee they will work outside and recommend they be used inside the home only.
-However, we do offer mobile alarm systems that can be used outside or when you’re away from home.
+However, we do offer range extenders that can boost the coverage, and mobile alarm systems that can be used outside or when you’re away from home.

 Can I wear my pendant in the shower?

 Yes!
-The standard pendant or wrist transmitter is waterproof.
+The standard pendant or wrist transmitter is water resistant.

 Will my pendant interfere with my pacemaker if I wear it around my neck?